Frequently Asked Questions About Nuclear Medicine

 Very small amounts of radioactive materials are used (only enough to perform an exam).
 Side effects are very rare with the radiopharmaceuticals used in diagnostic nuclear medicine exams.
 Nuclear medicine procedures may not be appropriate for pregnant women or nursing mothers.
 Before your exam, please inform the technologist if you have any concerns.

-When may I eat after the test?
+When can I eat after the nuclear medicine test?

 You may eat immediately afterwards.